 • You will then notice slight fading of the pigment and softening of the color.
 Your tattoo may have a waxy or shiny appearance when it first peels and this is normal.

-• DO NOT expose your tattoos to the sun, tanning beds, lake water, ponds, oceans, hot tubs, pools, and saunas for the first two weeks of the healing phase or until there is no longer any scabs or crusting present.
-There is a great risk of infection as well as lack of pigment retention as a result.
+• DO NOT expose your tattoos to the sun, tanning beds, lake water, ponds, oceans, hot tubs, pools, and saunas for the first two weeks of the healing phase or until there are no longer any scabs or crusting present.
+There is a great risk of infection as well as a lack of pigment retention as a result.

 • Gently pat dry following showers or baths – even 5 and 6 months after tattooing procedure, allowing optimal time for healing.

-It is important to remember that medical micropigmentation is an art and not an exact science.
+It is important to remember that medical micro-pigmentation is an art and not an exact science.
 Two important factors will contribute to the success of your final outcome and are reliant on:

 2. Your own body’s ability to retain the pigment, which varies from person to person.

-In most cases, a touch up visit may be necessary.
+In most cases, a touch-up visit may be necessary.
 It should be completed within a reasonable amount of time after the initial procedure is complete, but cannot be done before 8 weeks at minimum.

 If you have questions about healing or an unexpected reaction or possible infection, immediately notify me and call your doctor.

 Jeanette is the best!
 She performed some permanent makeup procedures that I love such as eyeliner and eyebrows and they turned out wonderfully.
 However, the procedure that made the biggest impact on my life was the 3D Areola Tattooing after breast reconstruction surgery following a double mastectomy.
 During the reconstruction process, I opted to not have new nipples created.
 This decision was reached primarily because I had seen a video online that showed an alternative to this procedure.
 The alternative was 3D Areola Tattoos.
 The results shown in the video were amazing.
-I found out that Jeanette performed this alternative and based on her prior work it was a go-to have this done.
+I found out that Jeanette performed this alternative and based on her prior work it was a go-to to have this done.
 I didn't hesitate for a minute because I knew Jeanette would do a fabulous job.
 And I was right - the 3D Areola Tattoos were awesome.
 Jeanette is a true professional with an artist's eye.
 She welcomed my input throughout the process to make sure I was happy with the end result.
 She was very patient and caring as she did her magic.
 There was very little pain during the procedure and she was checking in with me throughout to make sure that I was ok.
 I still marvel when I look in the mirror and see how natural this looks.
 She is amazing and I would recommend her to anyone looking for alternatives in breast construction.
 This was the best decision for me and I am extremely happy with the results.